top of page

 Which Metal Panel Orientation Is Stronger?

 Structurally, both vertical and horizontal panels are engineered to perform when installed correctly.
+The real difference comes down to:

 • Climate exposure